 Road trip Boyacá: Puente de Boyacá – Villa de Leyva – Lago de Tota

 Rent a car in Bogotá and drive first to Villa de Leyva and surrounding areas.
 On the way, make a stop at Puente de Boyacá.
 After Villa de Leyva, continue driving north.
-Here you can choose to really go off the beaten track, staying in such places as Finca Yerbabuena and explore the surrounding countryside and villages (how about Toca: the safest village in Colombia!).
+Here you can choose to really go off the beaten track, staying at, for example Finca Yerbabuena and explore the surrounding countryside and villages (how about Toca: the safest village in Colombia!).
 Then drive on to Lago de Tota: a remote gem in Colombia.
 I have been there many times now (always by car) and there is something new to discover each time and therefore perfect for a road trip Colombia.
 Along the way, don’t forget a real Colombian ruana to take with you from Nobsa!

 Santander: Barichara and surrounding areas